uwgraphics/relaxed_ik_core/README.md

 }
 ```

-If you use CollisionIK embedded in this repo (RelaxedIK with environment collision avoidance), please cite our ICRA paper: [*CollisionIK: A Per-Instant Pose Optimization Method for Generating Robot Motions with Environment Collision Avoidance*](https://arxiv.org/abs/2102.13187)
+If you use CollisionIK (RelaxedIK with environment collision avoidance), please cite our ICRA paper: [*CollisionIK: A Per-Instant Pose Optimization Method for Generating Robot Motions with Environment Collision Avoidance*](https://arxiv.org/abs/2102.13187)
 ```
 CITATION PLACEHOLDER
 ```